merenlab/merenlab.org/_posts/anvio/2016-03-13-worskhop-at-montreal.md

 ## Attendees

-Here is an incomplete likely list of people who are going to be there (we will keep this list up-to-date as things get clearer):
+Here is an incomplete list of people who are likely going to be at the workshop (we will keep this list up-to-date as things get clearer):

 |Name|Affiliation|Info|
 |:--|:--|:--:|